-Be sure to save your Word file to your USB drive!
+Be sure to save your file!

 Working with Downloads:

 If you have a Windows 10 computer, the downloaded files are relatively easy to find, click on "Windows Explorer

 You may see "Windows Explorer" on your task bar at the lower edge of the computer screen, or it may appear as a "shortcut" on your desktop.
 It looks like a file folder.